LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/setup.md

 Visit the [`LaunchCodeEducation/csharp-exercises`](https://github.com/LaunchCodeEducation/csharp-exercises) repository page and fork the repository into your own GitHub account by selecting *Fork* from the top right of the page.

 After forking, open Visual Studio.
 From within Visual Studio, choose the *Team Explorer* tab near the bottom of the *Solution Explorer* pane.
 If you don't see this tab, you can open it via the application menu: *View > Team Explorer*.
-The first time you do this, you'll need to sing in to GitHub.
+The first time you do this, you'll need to sign in to GitHub.

 Once authenticated, select *Clone* from the GitHub section of the *Team Explorer* and select your `csharp-exercises` copy from the modal window. **Be sure to change the Path field** to the location you would like the project to live, ideally inside of a folder you've been using to store other projects.